-The topic of periods is somewhat swept under the carpet and the subject of menstruation seldom discussed.
-Awareness is low – this applies to both men and women.
+The topic of periods is somewhat swept under the carpet, and the subject of menstruation is seldom discussed.
+As a result, awareness is low – this applies to both men and women.

 When we read about period poverty as well as other forms of poverty and deprivation, it can be tricky to establish a connection.
-It’s often hard to believe that right now, this second, so many people around the world are suffering from a lack of the very basics, whether that’s food, water or sanitary products.
+It’s often hard to believe that right now, this second, so many people worldwide are suffering from a lack of the basics, whether that’s food, water or sanitary products.

-As humans, it’s crucially important that we nurture our empathetic side so we can connect to each other.
+As humans, it’s crucially important that we nurture our empathetic side so we can connect with each other.
 That starts with listening.

-Listen to the evidence, listen to the news from charities that are out there tackling period poverty on the ground.
+Listen to the evidence and the news from charities out there tackling period poverty on the ground.
 Listen to the stories of women and girls living day-by-day in precarious situations.
-Listen to your heart when it tells you that this is wrong.

 How Men Reinforce Period Poverty